spang-lab/LearnMHN/doc/installation.rst

     nvcc --version

 If this command is recognized, then CUDA should be installed on your device.
-During installation the package will automatically check if your the CUDA compiler is installed and will enable the corresponding functions if this is the case.
+During installation the package will automatically check if the CUDA compiler is installed on your device and will enable the corresponding functions if this is the case.
 While running a Python script you can test if the *mhn* package has access to GPU-accelerated functions using the :code:`state_space_restriction` submodule as shown below: